-The Georgia State Properties Commission has developed guidelines for allocation of net assignable space for various needs and tasks.
-These guidelines and instructions may be found at www.gspc.georgia.gov.
+The Georgia Department of Administrative Services (DOAS) has developed guidelines for allocation of net assignable space for various needs and tasks.
+These guidelines and instructions my be found at www.doas.georgia.gov.

 In addition, Using Agencies may also have published guidelines on both design and space allocation standards.
 Compliance with such guidelines will be required for Agency review of each design phase.
 The Design Professional shall acquire and review such guidelines and standards to incorporate into the design.
 Any questions regarding compliance or interpretation of these guidelines should be addressed to the Using Agency.